wet-boew/wet-boew-drupal/README.md

 ## Wiki Pages

 > Should you require more information not discussed in this README file please proceed to our wiki pages which offer some more information about this Drupal Distribution.
 The wiki pages will be constantly updated as work progresses.
 You can access the Wiki here: [Wiki Documentation](https://github.com/wet-boew/wet-boew-drupal/wiki)

+## Acknowledgements

+> A substantial amount of the Panopoly Distribution has been integrated into this distribution due to its amazing UX features.
+If you do not need a multilingual and/or government branding site you are encouraged to take a look at: http://drupal.org/project/panopoly